datalowe/text-editor-backend/README.md

 ## Deployment with local mongodb container using Docker
 Install [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).

-`cd` into this directory and run `docker compose`.
+`cd` into this directory and run `docker compose up`.
 This will first spin up a `mongodb` container.
 Once that's done, a container for this app is spun up.
 The app's image is based on the root directory Dockerfile.

 The `mongodb` container is made accessible to the host environment - remove mongodb port binding in 'docker-compose.yaml' if this isn't something you want.